-"Whatever is going to happen Saturday is going to be based on what happens Saturday, not what happened a week ago or a year ago," said Davie.
-Statistics mean nothing.
+"Whatever is going to happen Saturday is going to be based on what happens Saturday, not what happened a week ago or a year ago," said Davie Statistics mean nothing.
 Games mean everything.
 If statistics meant so much, then we could just look at Nebraska's record to see how good they'll do this season.
 Since they're 2-0, they're on pace to be undefeated.
 Then again, since the Irish are 0-0, they're on pace to not play a game at all.
-You can't reduce talent level of the playjust use a ers and Since Nebraska is 2-0. coaches to they're on pace to be mere numundefeated.
-Then again, bers.
-If you could, there since the Irish are o-o, would be no they're on pace to not need to play play a game at all. the game.
-We could computer, plug in the different players for each team, and bingo - we'd have a national champion without any arguing.
-But my copy of "NCAA College Football: 2002" isn't quite up to the task, so we're stuck with having to play the games on the field.
-Nobody can say just how much of a liability Notre Dame's secondary will be.
+You can't reduce talent level Since Nebraska is 2-0, they're on pace to be undefeated.
+Then again, since the Irish are o-o, they're on pace to not play a game at all. of the players and coaches to mere numbers.
+If you could, there would be no need to play the game.
+We could just use a computer, plug in the different players for each team, and bingo - we'd have a national champion without any arguing.
+But my copy of "NCAA College Football: 2002" isn't quite up to the task, so we're stuck with having to play the games on the field Nobody can say just how much of a liability Notre Dame's secondary will be.
 Nobody can say how well the Irish defense can shut down Heisman-trophy candidate Eric Crouch.
 Nobody can say what role the Irish receivers will play in Saturday's contest.
 Why?
 Because Notre Dame hasn't even played a game yet.
 And unless you're either a player, a coach, a trainer, a student manager, or someone who climbed the bleachers by the softball field to peer over the fence and watch the Irish practice, you don't know what the Irish plan to do Saturday.
 Rest assured, Bob Davie and Frank Solich. aren't worried about rankings, statistics and predictions.
 They're too busy trying to figure out how to beat the other team.
 And no matter how much they think they can try to plan for everything, unexpected situations can still occur.
 For example, what will Solich do if Crouch gets injured on the first play of the game?
 Absurd?
 Yes.
-But it happened last year to Arnaz Battle.
-It's impossible to predict what will happen.
+But it happened last year to Arnaz Battle It's impossible to predict what will happen.
 But there's no way that looking at historical statistics of past teams will help Davie and Co. win.
-Gimino wrote, "Out-rushing their opponent is what the Irish want to do more than anything."
+Gimino wrote, "Out-rushing their opponent is what the Irish want to do more than anything.
 Funny.
 I thought the Irish wanted to win more than anything.
 It's going to be a close game Saturday night.
 It's going to be a good game Saturday night.
 And there's only one way that will happen.
 Notre Dame just has to get on the plane and play the game.
 Andrew Soukup can be reached at asoukup@nd.edu.
-The views of this column are those of the author and are not necessarily those of The Observer. game hype game."
+The views of this column are those of the author and are not necessarily those of The Observer.